Iamtsquare07/iamtsquare07/README.md

 - ⭐ Always curious and eager to learn.
 - 🌱 Currently learning Laravel.
 - 🔭 Working on Bitletter web3 app @ app.lifewithcrypto.com (Open to critics and suggestions)
-- 🫠 Ready for work.
+- 🫠 Open for work.
 You won't be disappointed when you bring me on board.
 - 🙌🏾 Fun Fact: You're not avoiding work; you're letting your code mature.😂

 ## Let's Connect